skadauke/rwb-train/README.md

 ### List usernames and passwords

-The `create_users_table.R` script is used by the startup script to generate users and can be invoked to create a list of usernames and passwords.
+The `create_users_table.R` script is used by the startup script to generate users and can be invoked manually to create a list of usernames and passwords for a specific random seed.

 ```asis
 Usage: ./create_users_table.R <user_prefix> <n_users> <pw_seed> <filename>